 In addition, the Company determined that the SPA Warrant was (i) freestanding from the 2023 Convertible Note and (ii) classified as a derivative liability.
-Accordingly, upon issuance the SPA Warrant was measured at fair value with an offset to cash proceeds from the 2023 Convertible Note, with the remainder recorded to other income/(expense) on the condensed consolidated statements of operations.
-The Company reassess the classification of the SPA Warrant at each reporting period and record any changes to fair value as necessary.
-To date, there have been no changes in classification.
+Accordingly, upon issuance the SPA Warrant was measured at fair value with an offset to cash proceeds from the 2023 Convertible Note, with the remainder of \$0.6 million recorded to other income (expense) on the condensed consolidated statements of operations.
+The Company reassesses the classification of the SPA Warrant at each reporting period and record any changes to fair value as necessary.
+To date, there have been no changes in classification

 In addition to the liabilities recorded for the 2023 Convertible Note and the SPA Warrant, the Company also recorded a liability for the purchase option within the SPA in favor of the investor (the "Ayrton Note Purchase Option"), which gives the investor, at its option through 2025, the right to purchase from the Company additional Notes (up to the sum of the aggregate principal amount) at one or more additional closings.
-The initial fair value of the instrument was recorded to other income/(expense) on the condensed consolidated statements of operations and are remeasured at each reporting period.
+The initial recognition of this liability was measured at fair value utilizing the Black-Scholes Merton model and the fair value of \$0.5 million was recorded to other income (expense) on the condensed consolidated statements of operations.
+The liability is recorded within current liabilities on the Company's consolidated balance sheet as of December 31, 2023.
+The liability is remeasured at each reporting period and the Company records any changes to fair value as necessary.

-Emerging Growth Company
+Emerging Growth Company and Smaller Reporting Company Status

-The Jumpstart Our Business Startups Act of 2012 permits an "emerging growth company" to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies until those standards would otherwise apply to private companies.
-The Company has elected to not "opt out" of this provision and, as a result, the Company will adopt new or revised accounting standards at the time private companies adopt the new or revised accounting standard and will do so until such time that the Company either (i) irrevocably elects to "opt out" of such extended transition period or (ii) no longer qualifies as an emerging growth company.
+We qualify as an "emerging growth company" within the meaning of the Section 2(a)(19) of the Securities Act, as modified by the Jumpstart Our Business Startup Act ("JOBS Act") of 2012.
+The JOBS Act permits an "emerging growth company" to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies until those standards would otherwise apply to private companies.
+The Company has elected not to "opt out" of this provision and, as a result, the Company will adopt new or revised accounting standards at the time private companies adopt the new or revised accounting standard and will do so until such time that the Company either (i) irrevocably elects to "opt out" of such extended transition period or (ii) no longer qualifies as an emerging growth company.